Dude902/DropMix-Card-Template/README.md

 <BR>
 <UL>To do list (loosely in order):
   <LI><H2>Allow uploading card art and moving/resizing/rotating.
-    <BR>Coded but not uploaded, scale and rotation sliders not yet functional.
+    <BR>Coded but not uploaded, scale and rotation sliders functional but buggy.
 Shifting rotated images doesn't work correctly.</H2></LI>
   <LI>Draw text as soon as it loads instead of waiting.</LI>
   <LI>Make the text boxes and other inputs more immediately responsive to changes.</LI>
   <BR>